 The Haseki Hurrem Sultan Hamam 16th Century Bathhouse

-The Haseki Hurrem Sultan Hamam is an historical bathhouse from the 16th century.
+The Haseki Hurrem Sultan Hamam is a historical bathhouse from the 16th century.
 Discover this amazing Hamam in our article :

-The Haseki Hurrem Sultan Hamam or Ayasofya Haseki Hamamı Is an historical bathhouse from the 16th century.
-Ottoman Sultan Suleiman I commisioned the bathhouse to be built and it was built under the supervision of Mimar Sinan in Istanbul.
+The Haseki Hurrem Sultan Hamam or Ayasofya Haseki Hamamı Is a historical bathhouse from the 16th century.
+Ottoman Sultan Suleiman I commissioned the bathhouse to be built and it was built under the supervision of Mimar Sinan in Istanbul.

 The Bathhouse History

-The Hamam is open daily from 8 am till 10 pm
+The Hamam is open daily from 8 am to 10 pm

-As you drive around and speak with the average person, and drink coffee all along the way you will enjoy this ancient city within all of it’s glory.
+As you drive around and speak with the average person, and drink coffee all along the way you will enjoy this ancient city in all of its glory.